banacleto/meat-app-api/README.md

 ### Install all the dependencies that we will need

-`npm i nodemon mongoose fastify fastify-cors fastify-blipp fastify-swagger boom`
+`npm i nodemon mongoose fastify fastify-cors fastify-blipp fastify-swagger fastify-gql graphql boom`

 ### Below is a brief description of what each package does, quoted from their respective websites: